Skip to content

 Danger

-When you delete an an instance, its root disk and all software and data are permanently deleted.
+When you delete an instance, its root disk and all software and data are permanently deleted.

 To avoid data loss, please consider the following: